Kwametutu/Python-Course-Codes/README.md

 # Python-Course-Codes
-Codes for exercise for Python Lessons on Coursera
+Codes for all exercises for Python Lessons on Coursera